 The subscription box business is driven by creativity and brand-building.
 It allows you to build repeat sales and add value to your products, so you don’t have to compete on price.

-There are certainly unique challenges that come with the subscription business.
+There are certainly unique challenges that come with starting a subscription box business.
 The key is to make sure you’re proactive.
 If you are going for a basic consumable product, ask Amazon to be approved for Subscribe & Save from day one.

 For surprise boxes, don’t be afraid to try different types of packaging, or methods for assembling and fulfilling orders, to keep quality high and costs low.